duncancmt/fu/README.md

   * Consequently, `totalSupply` is merely an upper bound on the sum of all `balanceOf(...)`
   * Balances are not comparable among addresses
+  * This is the "crazy balance" mechanism/feature
 * Anti-whale
   * The anti-whale doesn't prohibit transfers, it just turns transfers above the limit into a `deliver`
 * Emits extraneous `Transfer` events on each call
+  * The rebases incurred by the reflection mechanism are (eventually) emitted to each account as a `Transfer`
   * This breaks some off-chain data pipelines
 * Consumes a random, hard-to-predict amount of gas on each call
   * This makes `eth_estimateGas` unreliable